 The Management Guide for Executives

 Management is a complex, yet critical responsibility when growing a successful organization.
 Managing people, products, projects, processes, risks, and operations are just a handful of the challenges executives should double down on.

 This management resource here includes the practical management guides I’ve worked on for my team and advisory clients released to the public.

-The world of management in 21st century is shaped by a myriad of emerging roles and specialties and a digital ecosystem that is rarely taught at management schools.
+The world of management in the 21st century is shaped by a myriad of emerging roles and specialties and a digital ecosystem that is rarely taught at management schools.

 As a result, the vast majority of all managers fall into one of the two categories: